Skip to content

 Modify market parameters such as fees, minimum and maximum order sizes:

-curl -X PUT https://api.your-ams-instance.com/admin/markets/ethereum:USDT-hedera:USDC \
+curl -X PUT https://api.your-ams-instance.com/admin/markets/ethereum:USDT-arbitrum:USDC \

 -H "Content-Type: application/json" \